dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Joinery
 ### makeCuts(iObjects):

+	Description:

-	makeCuts(iObjects) - allows to create multi bool cut operation at given objects.
+		Allows to create multi bool cut operation at given objects.
 First objects from iObjects is the base element and all other will cut the base.
 		The copies will be created for cut.

-##### Args:
+##### Description:

 		iObjects: objects to parse by multi bool cut